maharjansanket/maharjansanket.github.io/README.md

 ### Human Resource Data Analysis
 - Conducted preliminary analysis to understand data distributions and patterns.
 - Utilized SQL to calculate HR metrics such as turnover rates, performance, demographics and more.
 - Provided actionable recommendations to enhance employee satisfaction and organizational efficiency.

+### Data Analysis using RFM Model
+-